gplepage/lsqfit/doc/source/overview.rst

 fit.
 The output from the chain's final fit is the cumulative  result of all of these fits.

-Finally note that this particular problem can be done much more simply using a weighted average (:func:`lsqfit.wavg`).
+Note that this particular problem can be done much more simply using a weighted average (:func:`lsqfit.wavg`).
 Adding the following code
 onto the end of the ``main()`` function above ::